Originally posted 2016-02-24 06:24:15.

 Autogynephilia was defined by Dr Ray Blanchard.
 His studies focussed on patients born male who desired Genital Reconstruction Surgery (GRS) to change their male genitalia into cosmetic facsimiles of female ones.

-Blanchard’s work is the definitive basis of the science on the subject of male-to-female transsexualism.
+Blanchard’s work is the definitive basis of the science on the subject of Male-to-Feminine (MtF) transition desire.

 He defined, in the first place, a group he called ‘Homosexual Transsexual’ (HSTS).
 The most important factors that link the individuals together is that they are uniquely sexually attracted to men, in exactly the same way as women are, and that they are remarkably feminine in manners, comportment and appearance.
 Their parents and siblings would have noticed from an early age that they were ‘like girls’.

 This dichotomy had been observed before, since the time of Magnus Hirschfeld, but nobody had been able to explain what was going on.
-Blanchard HSTS were easy to understand: they are socially, sexually, romantically and behaviourally women.
+Blanchard HSTS, the Sexual Inverts, were easy to understand: they are socially, sexually, romantically and behaviourally women.
 It really is that simple.
 They may not be women in a biological sense but in every other way, that is what they are.

-This observation, backed up by statistical surveys and questionnaires, led Blanchard to the discovery that the most important such factor in this second group was their attraction to themselves, as women.
+This observation, backed up by statistical surveys and questionnaires, led Blanchard to discover that the most important factor in this second group was their attraction to themselves, as women.
 This allowed him to formulate a testable hypothesis:

 ‘Autogynephilia is a man’s propensity to be attracted to himself, as a woman.’

 Fundamentally, this remains unchallenged science.
 However, other researchers have highlighted differences in the profiles of the AGPs they studied, from the Blanchard model.
-This probably means that there is significant cultural overlay on the basic condition, which is already complex.
+This probably means that there is significant cultural influence on the basic condition.

 Most people, including HSTS, are attracted to personalities outside the self: other people.
 AGPs are different: their primary objects of sexual attraction are themselves, but as women.
-Blanchard called this misdirection of sexual attraction an ‘Erotic Target Location Error’.
+Blanchard called this misdirection of sexual attraction an ‘Erotic Target Location Error’ or ETLE.

 In the West, many men with this condition remain secret fetishistic cross dressers all their lives.
 Their visibility is directly related to social factors: the less acceptable it is for a man to wear women’s clothing, the more likely that they will keep their behaviour a secret.
 A great many go to their graves without their wives or children ever knowing the truth.